informalsystems/interchain/security/rate-limiter.md

 Intuitively, the desired properties of the rate limiter are as follows:

 - **Preserve legitimate flow**: The IBC rate limiter does not prevent (i.e., limit nor throttle) legitimate user flow of tokens.
-Legitimate flow is traffic that is within the allowed percentage set by any configurated `Quota` for any given `FlowPath`.
+Legitimate flow is traffic that is within the allowed percentage set by any configured `Quota` for any given `FlowPath`.
-- **Prevent illegitimate flow**: The rate limiter blocks any send or receive of tokens that exceeds the allowed percentage within the preset time window (set by any configurated `Quota` for any `FlowPath`).
+- **Prevent illegitimate flow**: The rate limiter blocks any send or receive of tokens that exceeds the allowed percentage within the preset time window (set by any configured `Quota` for any `FlowPath`).

 ## Technical Specification